iiasa/message-ix-models/doc/global/energy/resource/nuclear.rst

 ======================

 Estimates of available uranium resources in the literature vary considerably, which could become relevant if advanced nuclear fuel cycles (e.g., the plutonium cycle including fast breeder reactors, the thorium cycle) are not available.
-In MESSAGE advanced nuclear cycles such as the plutonium cycle and nuclear fuel reprocessing are in principle represented, but their availability varies following the scenario narrative.
+In |MESSAGEix| advanced nuclear cycles such as the plutonium cycle and nuclear fuel reprocessing are in principle represented, but their availability varies following the scenario narrative.
 :numref:`fig-uran` shows seven uranium supply curves from a literature review, together with the uranium resource levels assumed in the three pathway groups